White Uno Gang: Alberto Savi

 Born in Cesena on 19 February 1965, Alberto is the younger brother of Roberto and Fabio.
 At the time of his arrest on 26 November 1995, Alberto was a serving officer in the Rimini police force.
 He was reportedly weak-willed and easily influenced by his older brothers.

 Alberto Savi was sentenced to life imprisonment.
 On 23 October 2010, he asked to be released after 16 years in prison.
 In February 2017, he was granted permission to leave prison for 12 hours to see his mother who was gravely ill.
 Since 2019 he has been given similar permissions for the Christmas holiday.

 Pietro Gugliotta

 Born in Catania in 1960, Pietro did not take part in any murders.
 Also a police officer, he worked as a radio operator at the police headquarters in Bologna together with Roberto Savi.
 Pietro Gugliotta was sentenced to 18 years imprisonment, he was released in 2008.
+He died by suicide on January 8, 2026, at the age of 66, but the news of his death was revealed only four months later.